Gondwana National Choirs

 Can I pay for National Choral School or other seasons in instalments?

-We are pleased to offer an option for a payment plan, spreading your participation fee across three equal monthly instalments.
+We are pleased to offer an option for a payment plan, spreading your participation fee across three equal instalments.
 Further information will be provided at the time of attendance offers being sent out.

 Is there any financial support available?

 We want to make sure that everyone can attend a Gondwana season.
-Through the support of generous donors, there are a limited number of full and partial bursaries available for participants who can demonstrate the need for financial assistance in order to attend Gondwana National Choirs.
+Through the support of generous donors, there are a limited number of partial bursaries available for participants who can demonstrate the need for financial assistance in order to attend Gondwana National Choirs.
 If you are interested in applying for a means-tested bursary, please check the applicable box on your application form and further information and details will be sent to you.

-Do the fees include travel to Sydney?
+Do the fees include travel to NCS?

 Video recording requirements